 The Audit Committee of the Board of Directors is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.
 The Audit Committee acts under a written charter first adopted and approved by the Board of Directors in 2000.
-A copy of the Audit Committee Charter is attached to this Proxy Statement as Appendix A. Each of the members of the Audit Committee is independent as defined by Company policy and the New York Stock Exchange listing standards.
+Each of the members of the Audit Committee is independent as defined by Company policy and the New York Stock Exchange listing standards.
 Each of the members possesses financial literacy and at least one member of the Audit Committee has accounting or financial expertise.

 The Audit Committee reviews the Company's financial reporting process on behalf of the Board of Directors.
-In fulfilling its responsibilities, the Audit Committee has reviewed and discussed the audited financial statements contained in the 2000 Annual Report on Form 10-K with the Company's management and independent accountants.
+In fulfilling its responsibilities, the Audit Committee has reviewed and discussed the audited financial statements contained in the 2001 Annual Report on Form 10-K with the Company's management and independent accountants.
 Management is responsible for the financial statements and the reporting process, including the system of internal controls.
 The independent accountants are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.